dotnet/msbuild/documentation/wiki/Providing-Binary-Logs.md

 ## Capturing Binary Logs Through Visual Studio
 See [this guide](https://github.com/dotnet/project-system-tools) in the Project System Tools repo for capturing binlogs through Visual Studio.

+## Viewing Binary Logs Online
+See live.msbuildlog.com to view binary logs through your browser.
+Note: We don't capture data from binary logs viewed on the browser.